-A small plates restaurant and wine bar from the people behind Contra.
-We strongly endorse showing up here on a random weeknight alone, but it’s also a great place for a night out with a few friends.
+Wildair is a small plates restaurant and wine bar from the people behind Contra.
+We strongly endorse showing up here on a random weeknight alone, or for a night out with a few friends.
 Assuming your friends are into things like beef tartare with smoked cheddar or a crispy potato topped with uni and jalapeno.

 The original Russ & Daughters is an over-100-year-old institution, but it had one major flaw: nowhere to sit.
 The newer nearby cafe has both seating and an extensive menu that adds eggs, platters, and even alcohol to the usual bagel and smoked salmon.